Roasted Eggplant with Tomatoes, Chickpeas and Lemon Tahini

 • Preheat the oven to 400 degrees F.

-• On another sheet pan, toss the tomatoes and chickpeas with the remaining olive oil, salt and pepper.
-Arrange into a single layer with the tomatoes cut-side up.
+• On a sheet pan, toss the eggplant, tomatoes and chickpeas with olive oil, salt and pepper.
+Spread them in a single layer with the tomatoes cut side up.

 Nutrition